Version control has a range of benefits over in-org development which makes it a great choice for small and large development teams alike.

-Through commits, all changes are annotated and associated with a team member so the whole team knows who did what and why.
+Through commits, all changes are annotated and associated with a team member so the whole team is able to monitor and track who made these changes and why.
 This can be invaluable if they ever need to go back to review historical work or bring new team members up to speed, and is a requirement of some compliance regulations.

 Reduce bugs through code review